onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

             - for momentum use crescendos, sting, swell, beat drop
     - The ONLY 7 Cuts You Need To Tell Any Story https://www.youtube.com/watch?v=J0ydlAqg6_8
+    - listen to the edit without watching it

 BOOK A FREE CALL WITH LEO: